andrew/ultimate-awesome/README.md

 - [survey](https://github.com/llm-authorship/survey) - Paper list for the paper "Authorship Attribution in the Era of Large Language Models: Problems, Methodologies, and Challenges".
 - [Awesome_ML](https://github.com/LovelyBuggies/Awesome_ML) - Some good resources to study machine learning 📖.
 - [awesome-xiangqi](https://github.com/lucaferranti/awesome-xiangqi) - An awesome list of xiangqi related resources.
+- [awesome-polyglot](https://github.com/lxsmnsyc/awesome-polyglot) - 😎 A curated list of libraries/tools that compiles a given language to other languages.
 - [awesome-contrastive-learning-for-nlp](https://github.com/malteos/awesome-contrastive-learning-for-nlp) - A collection of papers about contrastive learning for natural language processing.
 - [keep-it-txt](https://github.com/manunamz/keep-it-txt) - Tip 25 - Keep Knowledge In Plain Text.
 - [awesome-django-articles](https://github.com/matagus/awesome-django-articles) - 📚 Articles explaining topics about Django like admin, ORM, views, forms, scaling, performance, testing, deployments, APIs, and more!.